juninatt/JP-fallenkingdom-dino-auction/HELP.md

 # Help Guide

-This guide provides the necessary steps to install and run the MrCoffee application.
+This guide provides the necessary steps to install and run the DinoAuction application.

 ## Prerequisites
-Before running the MrCoffee application, ensure that you have the following prerequisites:
+Before running the DinoAuction application, ensure that you have the following prerequisites:

 - Java Development Kit (JDK) - Version 20 or later.
 - Apache Maven - Build and dependency management tool.
 - Apache ActiveMQ - JMS provider for message queuing and JMS integration.

 ## Installation and Setup
-Follow these steps to install and set up the MrCoffee application:
+Follow these steps to install and set up the DinoAuction application:

 1. Download and install Apache ActiveMQ from the official website (https://activemq.apache.org/).
 2. Start the Apache ActiveMQ server by opening the command prompt and navigating to the 'bin' folder in the activemq folder.